See Which Of The Latest 13F Filers Holds The Materials Select Sector SPDR Fund

 |Aggregate Change:

-In terms of shares owned, we count 5 of the above funds having increased existing XLV positions from 09/30/2023 to 12/31/2023, with 3 having decreased their positions and 2 new positions.
-Worth noting is that Davis R M Inc., included in this recent batch of 13F filers, exited XLV common stock as of 12/31/2023.
+In terms of shares owned, we count 3 of the above funds having increased existing XLE positions from 09/30/2023 to 12/31/2023, with 4 having decreased their positions and 2 new positions.
+Worth noting is that BTG Pactual Global Asset Management Ltd, included in this recent batch of 13F filers, exited XLE common stock as of 12/31/2023.

-Looking beyond these particular funds in this one batch of most recent filers, we tallied up the XLV share count in the aggregate among all of the funds which held XLV at the 12/31/2023 reporting period (out of the 3,666 we looked at in total).
-We then compared that number to the sum total of XLV shares those same funds held back at the 09/30/2023 period, to see how the aggregate share count held by hedge funds has moved for XLV.
-We found that between these two periods, funds increased their holdings by 3,325,010 shares in the aggregate, from 61,363,700 up to 64,688,710 for a share count increase of approximately 5.42%.
-The overall top three funds holding XLV on 12/31/2023 were:
+Looking beyond these particular funds in this one batch of most recent filers, we tallied up the XLE share count in the aggregate among all of the funds which held XLE at the 12/31/2023 reporting period (out of the 4,038 we looked at in total).
+We then compared that number to the sum total of XLE shares those same funds held back at the 09/30/2023 period, to see how the aggregate share count held by hedge funds has moved for XLE.
+We found that between these two periods, funds reduced their holdings by 8,654,434 shares in the aggregate, from 88,985,816 down to 80,331,382 for a share count decline of approximately -9.73%.
+The overall top three funds holding XLE on 12/31/2023 were:

 |»